Vardo (Romani wagon)

 A vardo (also Romani wag(g)on, Gypsy wagon, living wagon, caravan, van and house-on-wheels) is a four-wheeled horse-drawn vehicle traditionally used by travelling Romanichal as their home.

 The name vardo is a Romani term believed to have originated from the Ossetic wærdon meaning cart or carriage.
 It is pulled by a single horse in shafts, sometimes with a second horse (called a sider or sideliner) hitched on its right side outside the shafts to help pull heavier loads or assist in pulling up a hill.
 The vehicle is typically highly decorated, intricately carved, brightly painted, and even gilded.
 The Romanichal tradition of the vardo is seen as a high cultural point of both artistic design and a masterpiece of woodcrafter's art.

 The heyday of the caravan lasted for roughly 70 years, from the mid-nineteenth century through the first two decades of the twentieth century.
 Not used for year-round living today, they are shown at the cultural gatherings held throughout the year, the best known of which is Appleby Horse Fair in the town of Appleby-in-Westmorland in Cumbria, North West England.

 Design

 A vardo's design includes large wheels set outside the body, whose sides slope outward considerably as they rise toward the eaves.
-Beyond this characteristic, the six types of caravans differ in shape, size, placement of the wheels relative to the bed, where made, and maker.
+Beyond this characteristic, the major types of caravans differ in shape, size, placement of the wheels relative to the bed, where made, and maker.
 The roofs of the bow-top and open-lot types are canvas stretched over curved wooden frames; the others are roofed in wood.
 By the mid-nineteenth century, the designs were almost entirely standardized, and some features are common to all types.
 The door is almost always in the front.

 The small cast-iron cooking stove was invented in America and was available there and in Great Britain from about 1830 on and is a common fixture of the wagons.
 A cooking stove necessitates a chimney to vent smoke.
 A caravan's chimney is always on its left side as viewed from its front doorway; as the caravan travels along the left side of the road, the chimney is in less danger from low-hanging tree limbs in that position.
 The stove rests in a wooden fireplace.

 The wagon's interior is typically outfitted with built-in seats, cabinets, a wardrobe, bunks in the rear of the caravan, a chest of drawers, and a glass-fronted china cabinet.
 There are windows on the left side and rear.
-Some types have clerestories which let in light and air.
+Some types have clerestory windows which let in light and air.
 A bracket for an oil lamp is mounted over the chest of drawers opposite the fireplace; the chest's top functions as a table.
 Wagons' exteriors can range from fairly plain to intricately carved, painted in bright colours, and sheathed in places with gold leaf.